AlanMorel/trumpulse/README.md

 # Trumpulse
 **Trumpulse** uses data from multiple news sources so you can get the pulse of America under Trump.
-It is a single-page application made using Angular, HTML, CSS, and JavaScript.
+It is a single-page application made using Angular, HTML, CSS, and JavaScript, available on the web and for Android devices.
 Using data from various news sources and social networks like Facebook and Twitter, you can get a diverse picture of the state of America under the Trump administration.

 ## Purpose
 **Trumpulse** was created to help educate people.
 It encourages users not to stick to one news source for all of their information. but to instead diversify.